 “A blank canvas… has unlimited possibilities.”

-Here are 3 easy ways for beginner artists and experts alike to get started on your path to finding inspiration to paint
+So, here are 4 easy ways for beginner artists and experts alike to get started on your path to finding inspiration to paint

 Observe the ‘masters’

 Spend time observing and appreciating art.
 Visit art galleries and shops.
 Observe the various interpretations of subjects you like by other artists.
 There is so much we can learn from the greats who came before us such as Vincent van Gogh, Leonardo da Vinci, Claude Monet, Michelangelo, Rembrandt, Salvador Dali and Andy Warhol.
 Observe the greats, to gain inspiration and learn from them.

 Draw from the environment

 Awaken your senses to the beauty in our natural environment.
 Nature is an infinite source of patterns, textures and colours.
 Observe, breathe, hear, smell, and feel nature’s bounty to draw an endless source of possibilities to paint from.
 You could also print using a bit of paint and dried or fresh leaves.
 Pressed dried leaves are great for mixed media collages as are pressed dried flowers.
 Nature indeed offers endless possibilities for play and creativity aside from also making you feel better emotionally and contributing to your physical wellbeing,

 Explore the Web

 Explore art tutorials from books and videos online.
 There are many choices from paid to free online art courses offered by reputable schools and artists as samplers to their more intensive course offerrings.
 Referring tutorials not only helps finding inspiration but also for troubleshooting a specific technique that is difficult to grasp.